infracost/infracost/contributing/add_new_resource_guide.md

 ### Price search

 We'll use the PostgreSQL database and `psql` tool to find the prices for cost components.
-See [this guide](https://github.com/infracost/cloud-pricing-api/blob/master/CONTRIBUTING.md) to set it up locally.

 Connect to `cloud_pricing` database that holds all the prices: